Customize Your Server

 g0v0 Fetcher - Redirect URI:

-http://your-server-url.com/oauth/callback, replaceyour-server-url.comwith your server address.
+http://your-server-url.com/fetcher/callback, replaceyour-server-url.comwith your server address.

 After creation, note down the Client ID and Client Secret, which will be used later when configuring Fetcher.